 Pupil Parliament.
 Its design promotes pupil leadership opportunities and enables children to develop valuable communication, organisation and debating skills through key roles, responsibilities and new experiences.

-This Pupil Parliament structure provides opportunities for more than one hundred and thirty pupils from Year 1 to Year 6 to be actively involved in the way that Mead Primary School is run.
+This Pupil Parliament structure provides opportunities for Year 1 to Year 6 to be actively involved in the way that Mead Primary School is run.
 Pupil Parliament benefits all pupils, staff and parents and the wider community because it provides opportunities for pupils to voice their opinions as well as influence the decisions that are made on their behalf.
 Pupils relish the opportunity to become a greater part of school life, enjoy making their voices heard and seeing the results of their decisions.

 What are the aims of the Pupil Parliament?

-- Represent all pupils and include as many people as possible.
+- Represent all pupils and include as many children as possible.

 - Action decisions that have been made or explain why they can’t happen.